| February 18, 2012Saturday

 the wagging laps of their adoring dog fans.
 Why this could turn into an

+annual event.
 I wonder if next year Horacio and Beata will adopt yet another Pom to

 add to the troupe.
 And Elizabeth Street will go down in history as the